- Getting Started

 Comp: Short for Composite.

 Composite: 1) Noun.
 An image made from more than one source.
 These sources can be multiple photographic elements or videos or synthetic imagery.
-My composite is looking too dark, but when I brighten it the grain looks really bad.
+My composite is too dark, but when I brighten it the grain looks really bad.

 3) Verb.
 The act of creating a composite image.
 When will you be finished compositing that shot?